PlutoZhang/Zowe-docs/topics/cli-installcli.md

     ```
     unzip brightside-bundle.zip
     ```
-    The command expands four TGZ packages into your working directory - Zoe Brightside and three plug-ins.
+    The command expands four TGZ packages into your working directory - Zoe Brightside, one plug-in, and the odbc_cli folder.

-4. Client workstations require access to one public internet endpoint to complete the Zoe Brightside installation.
-Issue the following command to set your npm registry:

-    ```
-    npm config set registry https://registry.npmjs.org
-    ```

-5. Issue the following command to install Zoe Brightside on your PC:
+4. Issue the following command to install Zoe Brightside on your PC:

     ```
     npm install -g brightside-core-1.0.1.tgz